The Hidden Cost of Manual Client Intake (And How to Fix It)

 Calculating Your Total Cost

-For a mid-size agency (15 clients/month, $60/hr rate, $3,000 avg monthly client value), the total annual cost of manual intake often exceeds $150,000.
+For a mid-size agency (15 clients/month, $60/hr rate, $3,000 avg monthly client value), here's the annual cost breakdown:

 How to Fix It